 So, even if you start off with a score of 10%, your business is still doing pretty great!
 Our recommendation is to have an open mind about starting low, track your performance as you go, and as you improve over time, you’ll have a better idea of what’s realistic for your specific business.

 Want to know how your website is performing?
-Try the LOCALiQ Grader to find out.
+Try our free website grader to find out.

 Why is search visibility important?